To 'digital detox' or not to digital detox

 Why, you may ask, the need for such rules which may seem harsh and out-of-touch at first glance?
 In our modern digital age this may seem unnecessary, especially when communication and keeping in touch with loved ones and family may seem critical for general wellbeing.
 Research also shows that the internet and social media networks are used for purposes of connectivity, belonging and to ease the feelings of loneliness and boredom.
 So it would then seem at odds to take this away from a patient in early recovery as research has also shown that "the internet is an efficient way of coping with isolation, loneliness and interpersonal relationships."

-However, a separate major research paper found that when Facebook was used as a control for loneliness, there were declines in subjective wellbeing.
+However, a separate major research paper found that when Facebook was used as a control for loneliness, there were declines in subjective wellbeing, highlighting that social media can have a negative impact.
 According to these authors, the individual needs to develop a sense of self-acceptance, integrate a positive adult identity and develop intimate relationships in order to achieve a true sense of wellbeing.
 This cannot be done through a computer, internet or mobile phone connection alone.

 In our case at Priory Hospital Chelmsford, when it comes to the treatment of addictive dysfunctional behaviour through our 28-day inpatient programme, a digital detox becomes critical for a number of reasons.
 A research paper that this author wrote on how social networking sites impact on recovery and subjective wellbeing for gay drug addicts in early recovery found that: